Is There Anything, at All, in the World, We Can Use CDs for?

 CDs used to make sense.
-Cars would come fitted with players, Walkmans slotted neatly into purpose built backpack compartments and CDON.com could, unequivocally, save any last-minute Christmas shopping trip.
+Cars would come fitted with players, Walkmans slotted neatly into purpose built backpack compartments and HMV could, unequivocally, save any last-minute Christmas shopping trip.

 But these days the compact disc is redundant: entire music libraries are carried around in metal cases smaller than a micropenis.
 If you look around the room you’re in, people will look at you strangely and you’ll peer back at them, knowing they too, do not own a CD player.